mightymeld/mightymeld-next-chakra-starter-js/README.md

     npm install
    ```

-3. Copy `.env.template` to `.env` and add your MightyMeld instance ID.
-If you don’t have an instance ID, [sign up for MightyMeld](https://www.mightymeld.com) or join the waitlist and you will receive one.
+3. Copy `.env.template` to `.env` and add your MightyMeld secret and instance ID.
+If you don’t have an instance ID, [sign up for MightyMeld](https://www.mightymeld.com).

 4. Launch the app using: